Are you interested in ways to make him invest in you?

-The question though is, who does it work with?
+Who does it work with?

-The Rule of Social Exchange postulates that good relationships tend to reach a balance of value -who you are- and investment -what you do for the other-.
+And the Law of Social Exchange postulates that good relationships tend to reach a balance of value -who you are- and investment -what you do for the other-.

 Investing is indeed a way of making up for a lack of value.

-And that’s why only men who feel they’re not good enough for you will over-invest.
+Yes: it’s mostly men who feel they’re not good enough for you will over-invest.

 When they cannot bring enough value with who they are, then they throw on the table different kind of extra services, such as:

 - Fixing stuff

 On average, men who invest a lot tend to be less experienced, less valuable and more lower-quality types of providers (see: providers and lovers).